reframejs/reframe/readme.md

 Instead of being one big monolith,
 Reframe is merely a collection of tools and starters.

-Reframe gives you the same guidance and high development speed than a big monolith without being one.
+Reframe gives you the same guidance and high development speed as a big monolith without being one.

 &nbsp;